 By translating faith into action and drawing strength from community, we can anticipate the future with hope and give ourselves a meaningful role in bringing it into existence.
 Then the darkness can be seen for what it is—temporary and transformative—and we can begin to regard ourselves as agents of hope.
 With awareness, faith and hope we can restore confidence in ourselves and others even in the face of overwhelming adversity.
 When we allow G-d in, G-d tells you, “I am with you.
 I will protect you wherever you go.”
 That assurance becomes the source of the light that we see at the end of the tunnel.
 No matter how daunting the challenge, whatever the enemy or the battle, when we connect to G-d we have the power to overcome and conquer anything and everything.

 What shall we do with this power?
 Strengthening ourselves and our communities is the beginning, but we must not stop there.
 We carry responsibility for the universe, and how we fulfill that responsibility directly affects our personal security and survival.
 To understand this requires understanding the forces of history, and in moments of upheaval can at times distinguish the forces that shape our histories.
 The Bible displays these forces on an epic scale; the crises of our own times are the modern echoes of those seminal events.

 This is an excerpt from Toward a Meaningful Life, part II of the chapter on Change and Upheaval.
-Part III coming next week.
+Read Part IIIUpheaval and Change Part III.